hbhakta2/HotelRoomListConfigurator/README.md

-Hotel Room List Configurator standalone App
+Hotel Room List Configurator standalone App.
-Add JAR/Folder ListIntegratorLibrary to run HotelRoomListConfigurator app HotelRoomListConfigurator allows user to
+Add JAR/Folder ListIntegratorLibrary before running this HotelRoomListConfigurator app HotelRoomListConfigurator allows user to
   - Add room number and room type to the list.
   - Remove selected room number and room type from the list.